norkskargrot/D_Nocker.github.io/content/design/tomcat/index.md

 ## Branding

 Initially, the team didn't have a clear idea of what the identity of this new protocol should be.
-The only starting point was that the team wanted it to tie into the Maverick Protocol's own branding and itentity, as they were closely tied and would frequently be seen together.
+The only starting point was that the team wanted it to tie into the Maverick Protocol's own branding and identity, as they were closely tied and would frequently be seen together.
 To begin I ran a short brand ideation session, exploring possible directions in which the Maverick brand could be iterated on.

 The team collectively decided to push further with the references to Top Gun which Maverick was known for, as this had a lot of potential with community building and organic marketing, which we considered an essential in the world of defi.
 To this end, the name "Tomcat" was settled upon.